 Expert Witness means a Member who has been engaged, assigned or otherwise obligated to provide an Expert Witness Service.
 As an Expert Witness, the Member may express opinions or provide Other Evidence to the Court based on the Member's specialised knowledge derived from the Member's training, study or experience on matters such as whether technical or Professional Standards have been breached, the amount of damages, the amount of an account of profits, or the amount of a claim under an insurance policy.
-Generally, all opinion evidence is expert evidence if it is wholly or substantially based on the specialised knowledge derived from the Member's training, study or experience.
+Generally, opinion evidence is expert evidence if it is wholly or substantially based on the specialised knowledge derived from the Member's training, study or experience.
 However, not all expert evidence is opinion evidence.
-Expert evidence may be opinion or Other Evidence.
+Expert evidence may be opinion evidence or Other Evidence.

-Expert Witness Service means a Professional Activity provided in the context of Proceedings to give expert evidence in a Report or, in certain circumstances, orally.
+Expert Witness Service means a Professional Activity provided in the context of Proceedings to give expert evidence, whether orally or in the form of a Report or both.